-The CASA grant program is supported by State General Funds and Federal Victims of Crime Act (VOCA) funds.
+The CASA grant program is supported by state general funds and federal Victims of Crime Act (VOCA) funds.
 Funding is awarded on a formula basis (see enclosed formula tables).

-A one-time supplement will be awarded to programs for the purpose of upgrading to CASA Manager 15 and purchase of tech support services.
-Additionally, a one-time supplement will be provided to encourage CASA volunteer training which may include attendance at the 2016 Statewide CASA conference.
+State general funds and VOCA funding will be awarded in the amounts noted on the enclosed formula table, contingent on the General Assembly appropriation.